Meme1079/PsychWiki/PsychWiki_Source/Callback Templates.md

 # Start/End functions

 ### onCreate()
 Triggered when the lua file is started, some variables weren't created yet

+Example: `function onCreate()` this applies all the callback templates

 ### onCreatePost()
 Triggered after `onCreate()` also can be used if you put something `onCreate()` and it doesn't work

 ### onDestroy()
-Triggered when the lua file is ended (Song fade out finished)
+Triggered when the lua file is ended _(Song fade out finished)_

 # Gameplay/Song interactions